-Twelfth Resolution - Approval of all remuneration paid or awarded to corporate officers in respect of fiscal year 2023 pursuant to Article L. 22-10-34 I of the French Commercial Code
+Eleventh Resolution - Approval of all remuneration paid or awarded to corporate officers in respect of fiscal 2024 pursuant to Article L. 22-10-34 I of the French Commercial Code

-The shareholders at the general meeting, having reviewed the Board of Directors' report on corporate governance, hereby approve, pursuant to Article L. 22-10-34 I of the French Commercial Code, the information set out in Article L. 22-10-9 I of said code regarding the remuneration paid or awarded to corporate officers in respect of fiscal year 2023, as set out in section 3.1.5.3 of the Company's 2023 Universal Registration Document.
+The shareholders at the general meeting, having reviewed the Board of Directors' report on corporate governance, hereby approve, pursuant to Article L. 22-10-34 | of the French Commercial Code, the information set out in Article L. 22-10-9 | of said code regarding the remuneration paid or awarded to corporate officers in respect of fiscal year 2024, as set out in section 3.1.5 of the Company's 2022 Universal Registration Document.

-Thirteenth Resolution - Approval of the remuneration paid or awarded to Mr. Eric Hémar, Chairman and Chief Executive Officer, in respect of fiscal year 2023
+Twelfth Resolution - Approval of remuneration paid or awarded to Mr. Eric Hémar, Chairman and Chief Executive Officer, in respect of fiscal year 2024

-The shareholders at the general meeting, having reviewed the Board of Directors' report on corporate governance, hereby approve, pursuant to Article L. 22-10-34 II of the French Commercial Code, the fixed, variable and exceptional elements comprising the total remuneration and benefits of all kinds paid or awarded to Mr. Eric Hémar in his capacity as Chairman and Chief Executive Officer in respect of fiscal year 2023, as set out in section 3.1.5.3 a) of the Company's 2023 Universal Registration Document.
+The shareholders at the general meeting, having reviewed the Board of Directors' report on corporate governance, hereby approve, pursuant to Article L. 22-10-34 II of the French Commercial Code, the fixed, variable and exceptional elements comprising the total remuneration and benefits of all kinds paid or awarded to Mr. Éric Hémar in his capacity as Chairman and Chief Executive Officer in respect of fiscal 2024, as set out in section 3.1.5 of the Company's 2024 Universal Registration Document.

-Fourteenth Resolution - Approval of the remuneration paid or awarded to Mr. Christophe Satin, Deputy CEO, in respect of fiscal year 2023
+Thirteenth Resolution - Approval of remuneration paid or awarded to Mr. Christophe Satin, Deputy Chief Executive Officer, in respect of fiscal year 2024

-The shareholders at the general meeting, having reviewed the Board of Directors' report on corporate governance, hereby approve, pursuant to Article L. 22-10-34 II of the French Commercial Code, the fixed, variable and exceptional elements comprising the total remuneration and benefits of all kinds paid or awarded to Mr. Christophe Satin in his capacity as Deputy Chief Executive Officer in respect of fiscal year 2023, as set out in section 3.1.5.3 b) and c) of the Company's 2023 Universal Registration Document.
+The shareholders at the general meeting, having reviewed the Board of Directors' report on corporate governance, hereby approve, pursuant to Article L. 22-10-34 II of the French Commercial Code, the fixed, variable and exceptional elements comprising the total remuneration and benefits of all kinds paid or awarded to Mr. Christophe Satin in his capacity as Deputy Chief Executive Officer in respect of fiscal 2024, as set out in section 3.1.5 of the Company's 2024 Universal Registration Document.